 Video: How to Write a Book in Word

-Why I'm Qualified to talk about Microsoft Word
+Why I'm Qualified to Talk About Microsoft Word

 The Basics of Book Writing in Word